revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-ADO.Net is commonly termed ActiveX Data Objects which is a part of the .Net Framework.
-ADO.Net framework has a set of classes which are used to handle data access by connecting with different databases like SQL, Access, Oracle, etc.,
+ADO.Net is commonly termed ActiveX Data Objects which is a part of the .Net Framework.ADO.Net framework has a set of classes which are used to handle data access by connecting with different databases like SQL, Access, Oracle, etc.,

 </blockquote>